deakjahn/flutter_theming_howto/README.md

 ## Alternative with custom accent color

 The question of user cutomizable accent color came up in one of may apps recently.
 It's easy to modify the approach above to handle that case as well.
-Move everything from the app into the theme manager:
+Move everything from the app into the theme manager.
+Themes are no longer fixed and static but created and recreated from the custom accent color.
+Provide the user with a color picker and when they select a new color, just store it into `widget.theming.accentColor` or whatever other solution you use to provide the manager to your app.
+This sample also shows how you can calculate a different shade of the same color for your secondary.

 ```dart
 class ThemeManager with ChangeNotifier {